Installation

 Requirements

 Python 3.8 or newer.
-Also, you must have npm and Node.js 18 or newer during the installation process (you will not need these later).
 All other dependencies are installed automatically when setting up Adaptyst Analyser.

 Setup